ocp-workshop-wf/bootcamp/module3/README.md

 ### 3.3 OpenShift Networking

 - **Servcies** They are Kubernetes resources that expose a set of pods as a network service.
 They provide a stable endpoint for accessing applications running within the cluster, even as individual pods are created, destroyed, or scaled.
+OpenShift tells us about `service` its a named abstraction of <u>software service</u> , no matter whether your application runs on one pod or 100 pods, you will need just one `service` to expose all of those pods to the network.
+External applications don't know how many pods are running in your application.
+Instead, all they know is that there's a `service` that they can call in order to access it.
+That's the abstraction the `service` will do the hardwork of splitting up traffic among all of those pods.
+Also the `service` depends on a `proxy` and a `selector` by `proxy` the application referring to the internally exposed IP and port that the `services` listens on. <u>This IP is only available to routing inside the OpenShift cluster."Virtual IPs"</u> Along with the `Virtual IPs`, `services` will also expose a port for example `80:80`.
+Virtual IPs ad Port are great for internal use, but in order to reach a service from Outside the cluster you will need to use another OpenShift resource type called the `route`.

 - **Routes** Exposes a service at a hostname so that external clients can reach it.
 Routes are essentially DNS entries that map a hostname to a service within the OpenShift cluster - [RedHat Documentation](https://docs.redhat.com/en/documentation/openshift_container_platform/3.11/html/developer_guide/dev-guide-routes)

 ![OpenShift Network](/images/network.png)